bnkrr/bPetFighter/README.md

-A wow add-on helps automatic pet battle.
+A wow add-on that helps to automate pet battle.